Sexaholics Anonymous: Group commitment to sobriety definition

 SA has attracted a subsection of the same-sex attracted population who seek not to act sexually on such attractions.
 At the July 2007 SA International Convention a survey was conducted of 176 SA members.
 Asked the object of their sexual fantasy and acting out, 23% nominated same-sex and a further 7% indicated both genders.
-Topic meetings on same-sex issues are held at SA International Conferences and personal stories of same–sex recovery appear in Essay, the official SA quarterly publication.
-There also exist other organizations which serve such individuals; see Ex-gay.
+Topic meetings on same-sex issues are held at SA International Conferences and personal stories of same–sex recovery appear in ESSAY, the official SA publication.
+There also exist other organizations which serve such individuals (see ex-gay movement).

 International conventions

 All SA & S-Anon conventions from inception to 2016 have been held in the United States, except July 1992 and July 1997 which were both held in Canada.
-In 2017, the first SA International Convention was held outside North America in Israel, Middle East.
-In January 2019 we held our first International Convention in Spain.
+In 2017, the first SA International Convention was held outside North America, in Israel.
+In January 2019, they held their first convention in Spain.